 Reforming Policing and The Criminal Justice System

-We have come a long way from the days of 700,000 stop-and-frisks a year that were dramatically over-concentrated in communities of color.
-But we still have a long, long way to go if we believe that black and brown lives matter and if we want a city of genuinely equal justice for all.
+Our city has come a long way from the days when there were 700,000 stop-and-frisks a year, dramatically over-concentrated in communities of color.
+But we still have a long, long way to go if we believe that black and brown lives matter, and if we want a city of genuinely equal justice for all.
 This will require strong efforts at both advancing police reform and accountability and reforming our criminal justice system.

 President Trump has pledged to support the use of discriminatory and hyper-aggressive policing tactics, but progressives must move our city forward, not backward.
 While community-police relations have improved with a drastic decline in unconstitutional stop-and-frisks, the close scrutiny of stop-and-frisk abuses also revealed other daily police practices that lack transparency and reduce trust in the NYPD.
 The Right To Know Act is a legislative package that aims to protect the civil and human rights of New Yorkers while promoting communication, transparency and accountability in everyday interactions between the NYPD and the public.

 - Require Police Officers to Identify Themselves - NYPD officers would be required to identify themselves and provide the officer's name, rank, command and a phone number for the Civilian Complaint Review Board, in written form, at the end of police encounters that do not result in an arrest or summons.
 The legislation would also require officers to provide the specific reason for their law enforcement activity (e.g. vehicle search, stop-and-frisk).